Museum Searching For Former Patients Of Denver's First African American Female Doctor

 “Her being able to practice with opposition and all of that always stuck in my heart,” she said.

 Charlene and her twin sister were born on Valentine’s Day 1946.
-Her 88-year-old mother, Olivell Owens, was just 14 years old when Ford delivered the twins.
+Her 88-year-old mother, Olivell Owens, was just 14 when Ford delivered the twins.

 “Dr. Ford was a very humble woman and very sensitive to the community that she served,” said Charlene.